tolitius/mongodb-write-performance-playground/README.markdown

 # What is "MongoDB Write Performance Playground"? ##

-A simple playground where ( for now ) a mongo-java-driver is used to INSERT X number of "some" records into MongoDB.
+A simple playground where a mongo-java-driver and a mongo-c-driver are used to INSERT X number of "some" records into MongoDB.

 ### Things tried here: